uccmisl/dashc/README.md

 ## Description

-dashc is an emulator of the video player, it is intended to be used as a test tool.
+dashc is an emulator of the video player, it was intended to be used as a test tool.
 The original goal was to have a lightweight test tool for network performance experiments with a real DASH video streaming traffic.

 dashc has several options which can be changed through the command line arguments: